sahiliamsso/docs/source/authn-guide/passport.md

 ## Overview

-The Gluu Server uses a component called [Passport.js](http://passportjs.org/) to consolidate social login.
-With over 300 existing
-"strategies", Passport provides a crowd-sourced approach to offering your users social login at popular consumer IDPs.
+The Gluu Server uses a component called [Passport.js](http://passportjs.org/) to offer social login.
+With over 300 existing "strategies", Passport provides a crowd-sourced approach to offering your users social login at popular consumer IDPs.
 Passport not only normalizes authentication, it also provides a standard mapping for user claims.